simonhklaassen/Mock-Course-Task/README.md

 Grading in ACCESS is note quite the same as regular unit testing for the following reasons:

  * The student's submission could be literally anything, so we cannot expect that even basic things like importing or parsing the solution will succeed.
 Thus, it is important to catch all such errors and provide appropriate hints, rather than just crashing.
+For Python, the provided [test harness](universal/harness.py) - see [README](universal/README.md) - takes care of many of these problems.
  * It might make sense to write much more basic tests than one would in normal programming.
 For example, rather than just checking whether a function returns the correct number, it might make sense to even check whether it returns a number at all, and give the student a corresponding hint if it does not.

 ## i18n